Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Conclusions

 \section{Conclusions}

 Deep neural networks are fundamental to modern AI, yet many of the mathematical structures underlying their success are still poorly understood.
 Unfortunately, an unavoidable consequence of this situation is that we also lack principled tools to address the weaknesses of deep learning systems.
 In this paper, we harness the geometric perspective to adversarial attacks introduced in \cite{carbone2020robustness} to study the resilience of Layer-wise Relevance Propagation heatmaps to adversarial attacks.
 The geometric analysis suggests a fundamental link between the fragility of DNNs against adversarial attacks and the difficulties in understanding their predictions: because of the unconstrained nature of classifiers defined on high dimensional input spaces but trained on low dimensional data, gradients of both the loss function and the prediction function tend to be dominated by directions which are orthogonal to the data manifold.
-These directions both give rise to adversarial attacks, and provide spurious explanations which are orthogonal to the natural parametrisation of the data manifold.
-As shown in \cite{carbone2020robustness}, a Bayesian treatment should, in the limit of infinite data, remedy the situation by averaging out irrelevant gradient directions in expectation.
-Our empirical findings suggest that the predictions of the infinite data limit seem to hold reasonably well on real data sets: not only BNN interpretations are considerably more robust than deterministic DNN, but we also observe a correlation between softmax (adversarial) robustness and LRP robustness which suggests that indeed Bayesian interpretations capture relevant parametrisations of the data manifold.
+These directions both give rise to adversarial attacks, and provide spurious explanations which are orthogonal to the natural parametrization of the data manifold.
+In the limit of infinite data, a Bayesian treatment remedies the situation by averaging out irrelevant gradient directions in expectation.
+Not only BNN interpretations are considerably more robust than deterministic DNN, but we also observe a correlation between softmax (adversarial) robustness and LRP robustness which suggests that indeed Bayesian interpretations capture the relevant parametrization of the data manifold.

-While promising, these results are to some extent preliminary: more thorough testing against different adversarial strategies and different perturbations is certainly warranted.
-Nevertheless, we believe that the insights provided by a geometric interpretations will be helpful towards a better understanding of both the strengths and the weaknesses of deep learning.